Jellby/Pegamoid/README.md

 size of the sampled volume.
 Luscus, grid and cube files contain precomputed volumetric data and only the existing data can be displayed.

-Depending on availability the following features and objects are supported:
+Depending on availability in the input file, the following features and objects are supported:

 * Selection of orbital.